katrinadelorenzo/ADT-Sorted-List/README.txt

 3. You can create a script with the command inside it, to avoid typing the whole command everytime. see example file:  build

+  c) Execute the program using:

+  ./a.out or ./a.exe